 Did You Know?

-At NAHC Calgary, we treat all types of anal fistula through naturopathic methods.
+At NAHC Calgary, we treat all types of anal fistulas through naturopathic methods.

 Benefits of our naturopathic treatments are: